 Walk-in bathtubs aren’t something anybody can just walk into!

 Walk-in bathtubs have a higher elevation than other bathtubs.
-They have a door on the side that you can use to “walk in” and sit inside the tub.
-They’re especially built for the elderly, as well as people with disabilities.
+They have a door on the side that you can use to “walk-in” and sit inside the tub.
+They’re specially built for the elderly, as well as people with disabilities.

-Walk-in bathtubs are useful to prevent accidents caused due to slipping.
+Walk-in bathtubs are useful for preventing accidents caused due to slipping.
 They also feature handrails and grips to help people stay above the water and get up without any difficulty.

 These types of bathtubs require professional installation, which will add to the costs.
 They’re the heaviest among all of the bathtub types.
 Walk-in tubs often go for around a whopping $4,255.
 Ironically, that price tag makes many people walk out (of the store!)